Search

 Response

-Pandemic pandemonium provides an opportunity to revisit our own purpose and calling.
+The fluidity of work since the pandemic provides an opportunity to revisit our purpose and calling.
 Why do we do what we do?
-What fresh seeds have been sown in our lives during the last couple of years?
+What fresh seeds have been sown in our lives during the last few years?
 To what new beginnings are we being led?

 Prayer